Vinoperfect Radiance Serum

 According to famous dermatologist, Leslie Baumann while tocopheryl acetate is more stable and has a longer shelf life, it’s also more poorly absorbed by the skin and may not have the same awesome photoprotective effects as pure Vit E.

-A common functional ingredient that helps to keep the other ingredients together, stabilizes and thickens the products.
-It also helps water to mix with oils and dirt - a useful thing for cleaning the skin and hair.
+A common functional ingredient that helps to keep the oil-loving and water-loving ingredients together (emulsifier), stabilizes and thickens the products.

 It’s a grape-derived ingredient that’s exclusive to French grape-centered skincare brand, Caudalie.
 Because of this there is not much independent info on it, but the brand claims that this is a very effective ingredient for fading brown spots.